 - A paper signup sheet at your place of business: Signup sheets continue to be one of the most effective tools for growing your list.
 It’s the way a lot of consumers are most comfortable with, but will require adding contacts to your list manually.

-- An automated signup tool like Text-to-Join or Scan-to-Join: Tools like Text-to-Join and Scan-to-Join from Constant Contact allow consumers to join your list automatically—by sending a text or scanning a QR code.
+- An automated signup tool like Text-to-Join: Tools like Text-to-Join from Constant Contact allow consumers to join your list automatically by sending a text.

 - A signup form on your website: Having an email signup form on your website allows you to collect contact information from prospects that are coming to your site via search.
 It also gives current customers an opportunity to sign up if they’re not already on your contact list.
 You can also share your online signup form on your blog or in the other places you interact with customers online.

 - A signup form on your Facebook Page: Add a Join My Mailing List tab to your Facebook Page and share your newsletter on all of your social networks for greater visibility.